 bootrec /rebuildbcd

-When the MBR is corrupted on a specific partition, Windows may not allow you to reset the computer.
-To fix this error, you'll need a powerful computer management tool to rebuild the corrupted MBR.
+To fix the error where Windows won't allow you to reset the computer due to a corrupted MBR on a specific partition, use a powerful computer management tool to rebuild the corrupted MBR.

 Here, reliable partition manager software - Qiling Partition Master with its "Rebuild MBR" feature can help.